 - Some elements in soybeans interfere with the absorption of zinc.

-- Dry soybeans are difficult for your body to digest, which is why in cultures where Soy is abundant, it is usually cooked, fermented, or processed (tofu, miso, etc) to make it easier to digest.
+- Dry soybeans are difficult for your body to digest; therefore, in cultures where Soy is abundant, it is usually cooked, fermented, or processed (tofu, miso, etc).

 As with all healthy foods, moderation is key; don’t eat anything in extreme amounts.
 Dr. Michael Greger, author of How Not To Die and creator of NutritionFacts.org suggests That “To maintain the low IGF-1 (Insulin growth factor) levels associated with a plant-based diet, one should probably eat no more than 3-5 servings of soy foods a day,” and those “consuming 7 to 18 servings of soy foods a day may end up with circulating IGF-1 levels comparable to those who eat meat.”
 IGF-1 is a cancer promoting growth hormone.
 Animal protein increase IGF-1, while most plant proteins bring it down.

-It seems like soy is actually pretty great as long you don’t go overboard, aren’t deficient in zinc, and don’t have a serious thyroid issue.
-Remember, it is one of the most allergenic foods, so if you do have a reaction to soy you may want to steer clear of it; but, for its cancer prevention properties and ability to regulate estrogen in your body, not to mention it’s high nutrient content, soy would be an awesome addition to most diets.
+It seems like soy is actually pretty great.
+That is, as long you don’t go overboard, aren’t deficient in zinc, and don’t have a serious thyroid issue.
+Remember, it is one of the most allergenic foods, so if you do have a reaction to soy you may want to steer clear of it.
+For its cancer prevention properties, ability to regulate estrogen, and its high nutrient content, soy would be an awesome addition to most diets.